KALKI16108/cirvion/README_SEO_OPTIMIZATION.md

 ## ✨ Final Thoughts

-This optimization positions CIRVION for **dominant local search visibility** in Mumbai market while maintaining global reach potential.
+This optimization positions AIFLOWIX for **dominant local search visibility** in Mumbai market while maintaining global reach potential.
 The foundation is solid, documentation is comprehensive, and the path to 6-month targets is clear.

 **All components are production-ready.
 Ready to deploy with confidence.** ✅